danielrigler/twins/README.md

 ## Twins

-A randomized dual granular sample player for Monome Norns.
+A randomized dual granular sample playground for Monome Norns.

 ![100%](https://llllllll.co/uploads/default/original/3X/3/c/3c5256be810b01e9d48ec62541b852443f9cdf44.png)

 Inspired by @cfd90's Twine and contains influence and code from a lot of other norns users.
-I'm grateful for the work of @infinitedigits, @justmat, @artfwo, @Nuno_Zimas and @sonoCircuit.
-Tried to create something which is highly playable and controllable without any external gadgets.
-My main goal was building a tool for creating nice ambient soundscapes.

 This is basically Twine on steroids.
+A granular playground.
 It contains a lot of effects and extra granular parameters.
 Actually you can turn off granular processing and use this as a normal sample player with effects.
 Live input processing is also possible.
 Let me know if you find this useful.
+I'm grateful for the work of @infinitedigits, @justmat, @artfwo, @Nuno_Zimas and @sonoCircuit.
+My main goal was building a tool for creating nice ambient soundscapes.
+And no problem if you do not have any external controllers.
+I have carefully tweaked the GUI and controls, so it is playable even with only a norns.

 **Some of the new features:**
 * Reverb, delay, tape effects, shimmer, EQ, filters, etc